mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

    Also,  in this table there are 2 attributes for user to enter, and one secret attribute that is enabled for default
     for ordering the records.

-   So, 2 attributes are always showen at the screen.
+   So, 2 attributes are always shown at the screen.

    These attributes are:

    1. Name of the swimmer  : it is an string attribute
-   2. HighestScore         : it is an integer attribute
+   2. Highest Score         : it is an integer attribute
    3. ID of swimmer        : it is an also integer attribute, but it is enabled by default